NEWS

 Spitz receives the Staufer Medal

-The ProKids boss is the first person from Schwenningen to be awarded this exclusive medal.
+The ProKids boss is the first Schwenningen resident to be awarded this exclusive medal.
 The entrepreneur works tirelessly for his foundation.
 His baby hatch has already saved five young lives.

-When he realized that not every family in this country could afford to pay for a hot school meal for their child, Joachim Spitz took action.
-He collected donations, tied an apron on himself with the then mayor Dr. Rupert Kubon and cooked spaghetti in the kindergarten.
+When he realized that not every family in this country could afford a hot school meal for their child, Joachim Spitz took action.
+He collected donations, tied an apron on himself with the then-mayor Dr. Rupert Kubon, and cooked spaghetti at the kindergarten.
 That was almost 15 years ago.

-Now the enterprising Schwenningen entrepreneur has received one of the highest awards in the state of Baden-Württemberg for his commitment – the Staufer Medal.
+Now the energetic Schwenningen entrepreneur is receiving one of the highest awards in the state of Baden-Württemberg for his commitment – the Staufer Medal.

 Only about 120 carriers

 It is valuable because it is awarded relatively rarely.
-Only people who have made a special contribution to the common good receive it.
-To date, there are only around 120 recipients, including personalities such as the entrepreneurs Carl Herzog von Württemberg, Reinhold Würth, Ewald Marquardt, astronaut Ernst Messerschmid and the late Swiss television presenter Kurt Felix.
+Only individuals who have made a significant contribution to the common good receive it.
+To date, there are only about 120 recipients, among them celebrities such as entrepreneurs Carl Duke of Württemberg, Reinhold Würth, Ewald Marquardt, astronaut Ernst Messerschmid, and the late Swiss television presenter Kurt Felix.

-This makes the Staufer Medal even more exclusive than the State Order of Merit, which is limited to 1,000 living recipients and is awarded around 30 times a year - although it is the highest award in the state.
-The State Badge of Honour is also valuable, finding around 400 new owners each year.
-Spitz is one of the few people from the twin cities to receive this high award.
-Before him, the Staufer Medal had only gone to personalities such as conductor Gernot Laufer, former district administrator Dr. Rainer Gutknecht and honorary citizen Ewald Merkle.
+This makes the Staufer Medal even more exclusive than the State Order of Merit, which is limited to 1,000 living recipients and awarded approximately 30 times per year—despite being the state's highest honor.
+Also valuable is the State Badge of Honor, which finds approximately 400 new recipients annually.
+Spitz is one of the few residents of the twin cities to receive this prestigious award.
+Before him, the Staufer Medal had only been awarded to personalities such as conductor Gernot Laufer, former district administrator Dr. Rainer Gutknecht, and honorary citizen Ewald Merkle.

 Active for many years

-Anyone who is decorated with the Staufer Medal, like Joachim Spitz (52), must have earned merits that – according to the wording of the award guidelines – “were acquired beyond the actual professional duties in the context of a generally voluntary, social or civic commitment and were performed over many years.”
+Anyone who, like Joachim Spitz (52), is awarded the Staufer Medal must have achieved merits that – according to the wording of the award guidelines – “were acquired beyond the actual professional duties in the context of a generally voluntary, social or civic commitment and were performed over many years.”

-However, the core of the foundation's work remains hot school meals and the ProKids meeting place, a contact point for families in need.
+However, the core of the foundation's work remains the provision of hot school meals and the ProKids meeting place, a contact point for families in need.

 Baby hatch of the “Lighthouse”

-The beacon of the foundation's work - and Spitz's favorite project - is the baby hatch that he had installed in the Franziskusheim on Neckarstrasse a few years ago.
+The flagship of the foundation's work—and Spitz's favorite project—is the baby hatch, which he had installed in the Franziskusheim on Neckarstrasse a few years ago.
 It has presumably saved the lives of five newborns who were left there.
 Joachim Spitz is particularly proud of this.

-The baby hatch makes it clear how the designated bearer of the Staufer Medal works: He knows God and the world and approaches people to win them over to his cause.
-He can do that, and he almost always succeeds.
+The baby hatch makes it clear how the designated recipient of the Staufer Medal works: He knows everything and everything and approaches people to win them over to his cause.
+He's good at it, and he almost always succeeds.

-He does not just let others work for him, but also does an immense amount of voluntary work himself in parallel to his entrepreneurial activities - you would be hard-pressed to find a more efficient social manager.
-This is not only honored by numerous private donors, but also by entrepreneurs who like what the man with the grey beard is doing as the "engine" of his foundation. ? advice
+He doesn't just let others work for him, but also performs an immense amount of volunteer work himself alongside his entrepreneurial activities—you'd be hard-pressed to find a more efficient social manager.
+This is honored not only by numerous private donors, but also by entrepreneurs who appreciate what the man with the gray beard is doing as the "engine" of his foundation. ?

 12.12.2022 – Neckarquelle